railwayapp/docs/src/docs/reference/pricing/plans.md

 Eligibility is automatically assessed based on several factors, including your usage on the platform, your GitHub account, and more.
 If you qualify, you will be notified in the Dashboard or when you upgrade to the Hobby plan.
 If you do not quality, you will not be eligible for the waiver.

 This is a fully automated process, and Railway does not respond to requests for waiver.

+### I prefer to prepay.
+Is that possible?

+Yes.
+You can use prepaid credits as a payment method on Railway if you prefer to prepay for Railway's services.
+You will still need to pay a monthly subscription fee, as well as for any usage.
+Those amounts will be deducted from your credit balance.

+### What happens if I use credits as a payment method and my account runs out of credits?

+If you are using credits as a payment method and your credit balance reaches zero, you will no longer be able to deploy to Railway and we will stop all of your workloads.
+You will have a grace period to add new credits before we purge your data.

+### Why was I charged for a partial month of usage?

+Railway has an automated system in place which can result in a partial amount of your bill being charged to your payment method, earlier in the billing cycle.

+This is intended to ensure that your account remains in good standing, and helps us to mitigate risk and fraud.